The Elusive Muonic WIMP: Experimental constraints

 \subsection{Muon anomalous magnetic moment}

-Recent measurements at Brookhaven National Laboratory and at Fermilab~\cite{Muong-2:2006rrc, Muong-2:2021ojo} of the muon magnetic moment result in a combined excess of 4.2 $\sigma$ with respect to the SM predicted value.
+Recent measurements at Brookhaven National Laboratory and at Fermilab~\cite{Muong-2:2006rrc, Muong-2:2021ojo} of the muon magnetic moment result in a combined excess of 4.2 $\sigma$ with respect to the SM predicted value (see \cite{Aoyama:2020ynm} and references therein).
 Due to the axial nature of the $Z'$ coupling to charged muons, there is a negative one loop contribution to the muon magnetic moment~\cite{DEramo:2017zqw} with respect to the SM contribution,

 which worsens the agreement with respect to the measured value.
 This thus implies a constraint on the possible $Z'$ mass and coupling to the visible sector in our model and indirectly a constraint on the DM as well.
 We demand that the new physics contribution does not exceed the combined theoretical and experimental uncertainties at the $2\sigma$-level,